rancorm/powertools/README.md

-# powertools
+# PowerTools

-A comprehensive collection of PowerShell scripts for Windows system administration and automation tasks
+Collection of PowerShell scripts for Windows system administration and automation tasks